VSecDK/vsec.dk/_posts/2021-09-11-using-securitytxt-to-improve-communication-and-collaboration.md

 The proposed standard require that you have a `security.txt` file within the entities site `.well-known` folder with at least a [contact point](https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.3) in form an mail form/address and/or phone number for the entity's information security team.
 The last required element is information about when the security.txt information is to [expire]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.5) so that validity of the information can be confirmed.

 ## Optional information
-* [Encryption]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.4) - A link to a key which security researchers should use to securely communicate to the security team.
+* [Encryption]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.4) - A link to a public encrypt key which security researchers should use to securely communicate to the security team.
-* [Acknowledgments]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.1) - A link to a web page where the entity can say thank you to security researchers who have helped the security team.
+* [Acknowledgments]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.1) - A link to a web page where the entity can acknowledge security researchers who have helped the security team.
 * [Preferred-Languages]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.8) - A comma-separated list of language codes that the entities security team can communicate in.
 * [Canonical]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.2) - The URLs for accessing your security.txt file.
-It is important to include this if the entity is digitally signing the security.txt file, so that the location of the security.txt file can be digitally signed too
+It is important to include this if the entity is digitally signing the security.txt file, so that the location of the security.txt file can be digitally signed too.
-* [Policy]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.7) - A link to a policy detailing what security researchers should do before searching for or reporting security issues
+* [Policy]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.7) - A link to a policy detailing what security researchers should do before searching for or reporting security issues.
-* [Hiring]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.6) - A link to any security-related job openings within the entity organization.
+* [Hiring]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.6) - A link to security-related job openings within the entity organization.

 There is even a great security.txt generator on [https://securitytxt.org/](https://securitytxt.org/) to help generate a security.txt file.

-You should also take a look at [policymaker at disclose.io](https://policymaker.disclose.io/policymaker/introduction) which aims to create a "one-stop-shop" policy generator for anyone launching a vulnerability disclosure program and among other things generate a security.txt file.
+You should also take a look at [policymaker at disclose.io](https://policymaker.disclose.io/policymaker/introduction) which aims to create a "one-stop-shop" policy generator for anyone launching a vulnerability disclosure program and among other things, generate a security.txt file.

 ## Danish Security.txt hall of fame